INFORMSJoC/2021.0234/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# Data for the Empirical Analysis of the Paper["A Bayesian Semi-supervised Approach to Keyword Extraction with Only Positive and Unlabeled Data"](https://doi.org/)
+# Data for the Empirical Analysis of the Paper ["A Bayesian Semi-supervised Approach to Keyword Extraction with Only Positive and Unlabeled Data"](https://doi.org/10.1287/ijoc.2023.1283)

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-This repository includes the data used in the empirical analysis of the paper [A Bayesian Semi-supervised Approach to Keyword Extraction with Only Positive and Unlabeled Data](https://doi.org/) by G. Wang and Y. Cheng and Y. Xia and Q. Ling and X. Wang.
+This repository includes the data used in the empirical analysis of the paper [A Bayesian Semi-supervised Approach to Keyword Extraction with Only Positive and Unlabeled Data](https://doi.org/10.1287/ijoc.2023.1283) by G. Wang and Y. Cheng and Y. Xia and Q. Ling and X. Wang.

 ## Cite